EE2dev/dataViz_meetup/covid-19/README.md

 | ...     | ... |... |... |... |... |

 #### corona_bavaria_daily_fatalities.csv
 The data file has been manually collected from the Bayerisches Landesamt für Gesundheit und Lebensmittelsicherheit (LGL) which is the official source for reporting Covid-19 cases in the state of Bavaria.
-Each row corresponds to one day starting with March 25th, 2020 which is the first day, theh LGL published corona related fatalities.
+Each row corresponds to one day starting with March 25th, 2020 which is the first day, the LGL published corona related fatalities.
 The first column **Datum** is a date (string) in the format ("25.3.2020").
 The second column **_gesamt** ist the total count of cases per day.
-The third column The second column **_unbekannt** are cases which could not be assigned to a district by the LGL.
+The third column **_unbekannt** are cases which could not be assigned to a district by the LGL.
 Each column (from column 4 onwards) represents a district (*Landkreis* or a *kreisfreie Stadt*) in Bavaria.
 Each value depicts the published number of fatalities in that *Landkreis*.
 The separator is a "," (comma).

 Note:
 - in few cases the number of deaths go down from one day to the other.
 Presumably, this happens mainly when a case has been assigned to the wrong *Landkreis* or *kreisfreie Stadt* before.
 Alternatively, a correction took place.